erickim713/DesignProject/dp3/README.md

 >In our application, we make it easy for the user to start recording their night and to check out what they did when they wake up the next morning (hopefully).
 Since people are interested in where they were and what they did or said the night before, we provided a user interface and functions to do just that in our application.

 *Summary: We showed the participants the same two paragraphs we wrote above.
-It explains what we are trying to do and briefly hint what user can expect from our prototype*
+It explains what we are trying to do and briefly provide hints at what the user can expect from our prototype*

 -----------
 ### **Tasks**